 6) Now all you have to do is enter the details you just found for yourself in step 5 on your MWS portal and hit Connect.
 That's it!

 Integrating Quaderno with the other channels and platforms you use is equally simple.
 Our goal is to save you time and spare you stress, so that you can focus on growing your Amazon store and keeping your customers happy.
-Sign up for Quaderno’s free trial and see what business is like when we handle the taxes.
+Sign up for Quaderno’s free trial and see what business is like when we handle the taxes for you.

 Share this guide